CNStanLee/TinyHarmonic/readme.md

 This step is for finn model generation (streamlining).
 - In this step, all the script should be excuted in the FINN docker.
 - We need to update the activation function and transformation to finn src
-- The thresholding functions (ref/step4/activation.py) shall be updated to : finn/src/finn/transformation/qonnx/qonnx_activation_handlers.py
-- The transformation functions (ref/step4/transformation.py) shall be updated to : finn/src/finn/transformation/streamline
+- Some operations and transformations need to be replaced in FINN.
+In ref/step4/replace_finn, there are two folders which need to be replaced to your finn respo finn/src/finn/transformation, for these transformations' detail, please check the readme under ref/step4